abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 #### resources

-resources come from the kubernetes resources containers management.
+Resources come from the kubernetes resources containers management.
 Read the [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) kubernetes documentation to get more details.

 ### spec entry

 `spec` entry defines the spec entry for a pod.
 All kubernetes entries are supported.
 Some of them are overwrited by abcdesktop.